jurvis/landing/posts/2020-11-20-speedboard-announcement/post.md

 I will be honest.
 Most you of will not find this app useful.

-I made this app after years of observing my grandparents struggle with adapting to smartphones.
-My hope is to be able to create a simple tool for them to use their smartphone.
+I made this after years of watching my grandparents struggle with adapting to smartphones.
+My hope is to be able to create a simple tool for them to access their phone's most basic features.
 I write more about the product-building process [here](/posts/2020/11/speedboard-origins).

 If you will like to download SpeedBoard, it is also now available on the [App Store](https://apps.apple.com/us/app/speedboard-speed-dial-app/id1529980584).